Ashutosh-Mishra2/Ashutosh-Mishra2/README.md

 Ashutosh Mishra here 🖖.
 - 🧑‍🎓 I am a PhD student.
 - 🔭 I’m currently working on optimal control of superconducting qubits and quantum computing.
-- 🌱 I’m currently trying to learn Machine learning and tensorflow.
+- 🌱 I’m currently trying to learn Machine learning and JAX.
 - 💬 Ask me about anything 😁
 - 📫 How to reach me: Email - ashutoshsitu99@gmail.com
 - 😄 Pronouns: He/Him